Download and print our pre-made shoe patterns!

 MORE ABOUT THIS PATTERN...

-We've marked two separate strap withs on this patterns so you can choose the one which you prefer: 10mm or 15mm Mary Jane strap
+We've marked two separate strap widths on this pattern so you can choose the one you prefer: 10mm or 15mm buckle strap.

-This is a 3/4 cut court shoe pattern which means there is a full closed side seam and back seam.
-The pattern is the same for the upper and lining, the only difference being you would fold the 5mm allowance on the topline of the upper and this 5mm will become the trimming allowance on the topline of the lining.
+This is a 3/4 cut court shoe pattern which means there is a closed side seam and a closed back seam.
+The pattern is the same for the upper and lining.
+The 5mm allowance along the topline of the pattern serves as both the folding allowance of your upper, as well as the trimming allowance of your lining.

 You may be wondering...
-Why is that extra inside quarter pattern not part of the rest of the pattern so it can just be one continuous piece?
+Why is that extra inside quarter pattern not part of the rest of the pattern?
+Why can't it just be one continuous piece?

-There are 2 reasons for this...the first being that for some sizes and heel heights the angle of the pattern for a court shoe means that the pattern would overlap itself at the back here.
-The second reason we break up the pattern here is so that you can get more out of your materials as there is less dead space within or around the pattern pieces 😊
+There are 2 reasons for this...the first being that for some sizes and heel heights the angle of the pattern for a court shoe means that the pattern would overlap itself at the back.
+The second reason we break up the pattern here is so that you can get more out of your materials as there is less wasted space within and around the pattern pieces. 😊

 If you have altered your last for a square/pointed toe or adjusted the width, we recommend adding on some extra lasting allowance to the pattern, to accommodate this build-up.

-2. Stitch together all back seams and side seams, 5mm in from the edge.
-Open the seams with a little glue and skive away excess bulk.
+2. Stitch together all back seams and side seams of your uppers and linings, stitching 5mm in from the edge.
+Open the seams with a little glue and skive away excess bulk. *Both these seams are closed seams, so stitch right sides together.*

 3. Glue and fold over the 5mm allowance on the toplines of your uppers.

-4. Match together the uppers with the linings and remember to insert your buckle before you stitch together at the topline. *The 5mm trimming allowance on your linings will sit 5mm above the topline of your uppers.*
+4. Apply a little glue along the wrong sides of your upper and lining toplines.
+Using your side and back seams as references, match together the uppers with the linings and stick the toplines together. *The 5mm trimming allowance on your linings will sit 5mm above the topline of your uppers.*

-6. Punch holes into your straps and insert the straps through buckle.
+8. Punch holes into your straps and insert the straps through the buckles.

 You're now ready to last your uppers!